wvchallenges/se-challenge-expenses/README.markdown

 Send your submission to [dev.careers@waveapps.com](dev.careers@waveapps.com).
 Feel free to email [dev.careers@waveapps.com](dev.careers@waveapps.com) if you have any questions.

 ## Submission Instructions
-~~1.
-Fork this project on github.
+1. ~~Fork this project on github.
 You will need to create an account if you don't already have one~~
 1. Complete the project as described below within your fork
 1. Push all of your changes to your fork on github and submit a pull request.
 1. You should also email [dev.careers@waveapps.com](dev.careers@waveapps.com) and your recruiter to let them know you have submitted a solution.
 Make sure to include your github username in your email (so we can match applicants with pull requests).

 ## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
-~~1.
-Clone the repository
+1. Clone the repository
 1. Complete your project as described below within your local repository
-1. Email a patch file to [dev.careers@waveapps.com](dev.careers@waveapps.com)~~
+1. Email a patch file to [dev.careers@waveapps.com](dev.careers@waveapps.com)

 ## Project Description
 Imagine that Wave has just acquired a new company.
 Unfortunately, the company has never stored their data in a database, and instead uses a comma separated text file.
 We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, and then stores them in a relational database.

 ### What your web-based application must do:

-1. Your app must accept (via a form) a comma separated file with the following columns: date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount.
+1. ~~Your app must accept (via a form) a comma separated file with the following columns: date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount.~~
 1. You can make the following assumptions
  1. Columns will always be in that order
  2. There will always be data in each column